Homepage > Blank IRS 14039 Template

 Spanish

-Section D – Penalty of Perjury Statement and Signature (Required)
+Section E – Penalty of Perjury Statement and Signature (required)

 Under penalty of perjury, I declare that, to the best of my knowledge and belief, the information entered on this Form 14039 is true, correct, complete, and made in good faith.